tomimartin01/cac_app/README.md

 ## Python setup

-Create a virtual env or use your native python with version 3.9.To check your python version execute
+Create a virtual env or use your native python with version 3.9.
+To check your python version execute

 `python -v`